Acta Mechanica et Automatica

-Acta Mechanica et Automatica is an English-language peer-reviewed open access scientific journal that publishes high-quality theoretical and experimental articles on all aspects of mechanics, automation and robotics.
+Acta Mechanica et Automatica is an English-language peer-reviewed open access scientific journal that publishes theoretical and experimental articles on all aspects of mechanics, automation and robotics.
 The journal was founded in 2007 at the Faculty of Mechanical Engineering of Bialystok University of Technology.
-The Scopus CiteScore, which measures average citations received per article published in the serial, is 0.5 (2016).
+As of 2023, the journal has an impact factor of 1 and a Scopus CiteScore of 1.4.

 Publication process

 The publication frequency is 4 issues per year.
-Each issue includes about 12 articles.
+Each issue includes about 20 articles.
+Authors are not required to pay an article processing charge.
 Before acceptance for publication, a submitted manuscript undergoes a plagiarism check and a double-blind peer review by two reviewers.
-The average time from submission to publication is 30 weeks.
-The manuscript rejection rate is 10–20%.
+The manuscript rejection rate is 53%.

 Editorial and scientific board

-The founder and editor-in-chief in 2007–2021 was Andrzej Seweryn.
-The editor-in-chief is Krzysztof Jan Kurzydłowski.
-The scientific board consists of more than 40 famous scientists from Belarus, Canada, Estonia, France, Hungary, Italy, Japan, Lithuania, Poland, Portugal, Slovakia, Spain, Turkey, Ukraine, United States, including Giancarlo Genta and Mark Kachanov.
+The editor-in-chief of the journal is Michał Kuciej (from 2025), Krzysztof Jan Kurzydłowski (2021–2024), Andrzej Seweryn (2007–2021).
+The scientific board consists of more than 50 scientists from Belarus, Canada, Czech Republic, China, Estonia, France, Germany, Hungary, India, Italy, Japan, Lithuania, Poland, Portugal, Slovakia, Spain, Turkey, Ukraine, United Kingdom, United States, including Filippo Berto, Leszek F. Demkowicz, Giancarlo Genta, Mark Kachanov, Tadeusz Kaczorek, Zenon Mróz, Agnes Muszyńska, Martin Ostoja-Starzewski.